electronicgore/PTBF-soundboard/README.md

 }
 ```

-And, in principle, you can have different collections for different twitch channels (could be useful if you stream to different channels from the same PC):
+You can have different collections for different twitch channels (could be useful if you stream to different channels from the same PC):
 ```json
 "soundbank_use_collections": true,
 "soundbank_collections": {